 A digital artistic research platform for rural biographies, transgenerational and cross-continental storytelling, funded 2020 by Sascia Bailer, Andreas Doepke, hn. lyonga, and Lene Markusen.

-Through the participation of rural actors from Denmark, Cameroon, Italy, Germany and Hungary, “agro-centric” narratives are captured in the form of documentary and fictional video collages, drawings, poems and essays that are hosted on the online platform.
-The project entails a discursive on-site program at an urban agriculture site in Berlin, that enables conversations on questions of belonging and pedagogies of situatedness, while fostering hands-on agricultural practices.
+Through the participation of rural actors from Denmark, Cameroon, Italy and Germany, “agro-centric” narratives are captured in the form of documentary and fictional video collages, drawings, poems and essays that are hosted on the online platform.
+The project entails a discursive on-site program at an urban agriculture site in Berlin that enables conversations on questions of belonging and pedagogies of situatedness, while fostering hands-on agricultural practices.